-- f) Mainline Valve Closure: Closure of the appropriate valves following a pipeline leak or rupture must occur "as soon as practicable" and must not exceed 30 minutes from the "notification of potential rupture" as defined below:54 - i) "Notification of Potential Rupture" means any of the following events that involve an unintentional or uncontrolled release of a large volume of gas from a transmission pipeline: - (1) A release of gas observed by or reported to SNG (e.g., by its controller(s) in a control room, field operations personnel, nearby pipeline or utility personnel, the public, local responders, or public authorities) that may be representative of an unintentional or uncontrolled release event meeting paragraphs (2) or (3) of this definition; - (2) SNG observes an unanticipated or unplanned pressure loss outside of the pipeline's normal operating pressures, as defined in SNG's written procedures.
+- i) RCVs must be constantly monitored for valve status (open, closed, or partial closed/open), upstream pressure, and downstream pressure. - ii) This special permit does not allow the use of ASVs. - f) Mainline Valve Closure: Closure of the appropriate valves following a pipeline leak or rupture must occur "as soon as practicable" and must not exceed 30 minutes from the "notification of potential rupture" as defined below:52 - i) "Notification of Potential Rupture" means any of the following events that involve an unintentional or uncontrolled release of a large volume of gas from a transmission pipeline: - (1) A release of gas observed by or reported to SNG (e.g., by its controller(s) in a control room, field operations personnel, nearby pipeline or utility personnel, the public, local responders, or public authorities) that may be representative of an unintentional or uncontrolled release event meeting paragraphs (2) or (3) of this definition: - (2) SNG observes an unanticipated or unplanned pressure loss outside of the pipeline's normal operating pressures, as defined in SNG's written procedures.
 If SNG establishes an unanticipated or unplanned pressure loss threshold that is greater than a 10% pressure loss, occurring within a time interval of 15 minutes or less, SNG must document in its written procedures the need for a greater pressure-change threshold due to pipeline flow dynamics (including the pipeline operating pressure, gas flow rate or volume), that are caused by fluctuations in gas demand, gas receipts, or gas deliveries; or - (3) SNG observes an unexplained flow rate change, pressure change, equipment function, or other pipeline instrumentation indication that may be representative of an event meeting paragraph (2) of this definition.